greentfrapp/greentfrapp.github.io/_posts/2018-08-24-empathynet.md

 **Multimodal.** Compared to purely textual or purely image-based datasets, EmpathyNet is multimodal, which seems suitable in the context of ethics.

-**Inclusive.** If we gather the data for EmpathyNet using movies, documentaries and videos from online platforms (see Section [5](#5-making-empathynet)), then there is a good chance that the dataset is inclusive across races, nationalities and age groups.
+**Inclusive.** If we gather the data for EmpathyNet using movies, documentaries and videos from online platforms (see Section [5](#5-building-empathynet)), then there is a good chance that the dataset is inclusive across races, nationalities and age groups.

 **Cost Effective.** Using the method described below, it is possible to generate a large amount of data with relatively low human cost.
 Furthermore, the data is not ethics-specific and can be used by researchers for other current and future tasks.
 If the above factors of multimodality and inclusiveness are observed, this dataset might also go a long way towards reducing algorithmic bias in image and audio models.

+**Simpler Annotation Agreement.** In Section 2, we mentioned that annotation agreement is a significant challenge for creating an ethics dataset.
+With EmpathyNet, we sidestep this challenge, since the dataset primarily deals with recognizing and generating social cues, as opposed to deciding if a decision/action is ethical or not.
+In many ways, the annotation agreement problem is simpler for classifying and matching social cues, as compared to ethical judgements.

 ---